 National Geographic Museum

-Best know for the magazine with articles about geography, history, and world culture, National Geographic is based in Washington DC and has a wonderful museum.
+Best known for the magazine with articles about geography, history, and world culture, National Geographic is based in Washington DC and has a wonderful museum.
 The exhibits change regularly and range from interactive experiences to stunning photography featuring the work of National Geographic explorers, photographers, and scientists.
-The museum hosts live presentations that are engaging and thought provoking.Continue to 4 of 11 below.
+The museum hosts live presentations that are engaging and thought-provoking.

 National Air and Space Museum